Saturday, December 16, 2023

 Over the course of the book, White stresses again and again the effort it took for Kennedy to win, overcoming prejudices against both his religion and youth.
 There are moments of grave doubt, but through it all he never loses focus and stays the course.

 Kennedy would be called the first President to win office by television, a verdict that still gets debated.
 Did Kennedy outperform Nixon in all four of their network-broadcast debates, or just the first?
-And was it a victory only if you watched them on screen?
+And was it a victory only if you watched them, rather than heard them simulcast on radio?

-White notes Nixon did have cosmetic problems but also an insular speaking style.
+White notes Nixon did have cosmetic problems, like sweatiness and a persistent five-o-clock shadow, but also an insular speaking style.
 He contrasts that with Kennedy’s forceful attack in every debate, seeing no room for doubt as to who won all of them in stride:

 “Every time we get those two fellows on the screen side by side,” said J. Leonard Reinsch, Kennedy’s TV maestro, “we’re going to gain and he’s going to lose.”

 Kennedy and Nixon square off in the first of four nationally televised debates, September 26, 1960.
-In addition to his usual five-o-clock shadow and a light suit, Nixon was hobbled, writes White, by a more insular and defensive personality: "Everything that could go wrong that night went wrong."
+In addition to his unshaven appearance and a light suit, Nixon was hobbled, writes White, by a more insular and defensive personality: "Everything that could go wrong that night went wrong."

 Image from https://www.chicagomag.com/city-life/september-2016/presidential-debates-chicago-1960/